top of page

 Wifi code is available at the bar to all guests

-Children can bath in the river, play on the sandy beach or on the playground
+Children can bath in the lagoon, play on the sandy beach or on the playground

 Excursions in the national parks (Parc national de la Langue de Barbarie, Réserve de Guembeul, Parc national des oiseaux du Djoudj)